AdrianAntico/AutoQuant/docs/report_api_contract.md

 - do not call the artifact generator
 - ignore analytical arguments in `...`
 - avoid recomputation
+- render optional SHAP AutoNLS effect-curve artifacts when they are present

 If `artifact_result` is `NULL`: